Carlos Santana Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.
+- The Cardinals pitching staff is 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).
+- The Cardinals have a 4.54 team ERA that ranks 14th across all MLB pitching staffs.

-- The Cardinals rank 16th in baseball in home runs given up (15 total, 1.2 per game).
+- The Cardinals rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- Woodford (0-2) makes the start for the Cardinals, his third of the season.
+- Matz (0-2) takes the mound for the Cardinals to make his third start this season.

-- His most recent appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- His most recent time out was on Tuesday against the Colorado Rockies, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.